-The workers' compensation lawyers at Ellis Law can help you file your workers' comp claim for medical treatment, wage loss, and disability benefits.
-In New York, workers' compensation benefits can include payment of medical bills, vocational rehabilitative benefits, job training, temporary total disability benefits, permanent partial disability benefits, total disability benefits, and death benefits if the employee died as a result of a work-related injury.
+The Workers' Compensation lawyers at Ellis Law, with our co-counsel, can help you file your Workers' Comp claim for medical treatment, wage loss and disability benefits.
+In New York, Workers' Compensation benefits can include payment of medical bills, vocational rehabilitative benefits, job training, temporary total disability benefits, permanent partial disability benefits, total disability benefits and death benefits if the employee died as a result of a work-related injury.

-Also, while many Workers' Compensation claims are resolved to the satisfaction of the injured employee, employer, and its workers' comp insurance company, there are times when you, as an injured employee will disagree with a denial of benefits or other decision made in your case.
-Our experienced workers' compensation lawyers can also help you challenge an unfavorable decision by the New York Workers' Compensation Board.
+Also, while many Workers' Compensation claims are resolved to the satisfaction of the injured employee, there are times when you, as an injured employee will disagree with a denial of benefits or other decision made in your case.
+Our experienced Workers' Compensation lawyers can also help you challenge an unfavorable decision by the New York Workers' Compensation Board.

-Generally, an injured worker in New York may not sue his employer for ordinary negligence when an injury occurs at work.
+Generally, an injured worker in New York may not sue his employer or any fellow employee for pain, suffering or other damages caused by ordinary negligence when an injury occurs at work.
 The exclusive remedy provision of the New York Workers' Compensation Law protects employers from being sued by their employees for on-the-job injuries.
 Claims must be filed with the New York Workers' Compensation Board, the state agency charged with administering claims under the New York Workers' Compensation Law.

-Work-related injuries or illnesses that commonly trigger a Workers' Compensation claim or coverage under the New York Workers' Compensation Law include:
+Work-related injuries or illnesses that commonly trigger a Workers' Compensation claim or coverage under the New York Workers' Compensation Law, some of which can give rise to a third-party claim, include:

-- Spinal cord injury caused by falls from scaffolds, ladders, and roofs
+- Spinal cord injury or other injury caused by falls from scaffolds, ladders and roofs

-- Brain damage or head injury caused by objects falling onto a worker on a construction site
+- Brain damage, head injury or other injury caused by objects falling onto a worker on a construction site

 - Factory injuries